Skip to content

 References

 Note: This configuration is designed for a single-maintainer repository with trusted dependency sources.
-Adjust security controls for multi-contributor projects.
+Outside-contributor pull requests follow the normal review and branch protection path.